About OFEV (Nintedanib)

 Q. Is OFEV still effective at the reduced dose (100 mg twice daily) when managing adverse events?

 A. Yes.
-Dose modification allows for the management of adverse reactions, while supporting continued clinical benefit.1,4,6 In a prespecified analysis of the primary endpoint of the INPULSIS® trials, there was a consistent treatment effect on the reduction of the annual rate of FVC decline between patients on >90% of the maximum dose and <90% of the maximum dose (as measured by dose intensity).
-Dose intensity is defined as the amount of drug administered over the study divided by the amount of drug that would have been received had the 150-mg bid dose been administered throughout the 52-week study or until discontinuation in patients who discontinued prematurely.6
+Dose reduction or temporary interruption of treatment with OFEV allows for the management of adverse reactions while supporting continued clinical benefit.
+If patient does not tolerate dose reduction, discontinue treatment with OFEV.1,4,6 In a prespecified analysis of the primary endpoint of the INPULSIS® trials, there was a consistent treatment effect on the reduction of the annual rate of FVC decline between patients on >90% of the maximum dose and <90% of the maximum dose (as measured by dose intensity).
+Dose intensity is defined as the amount of drug administered over the study divided by the amount of drug that would have been received had the 150-mg twice-daily dose been administered throughout the 52-week study or until discontinuation in patients who discontinued prematurely.6

 Access and resources